 Medical Physics Residency Curriculum

-NYU Langone’s two-year Medical Physics Residency curriculum provides residents with the experience, knowledge, and skills required to perform clinical procedures and emphasizes patient safety.
+NYU Grossman School of Medicine’s two-year Medical Physics Residency curriculum provides residents with the experience, knowledge, and skills required to perform clinical procedures and emphasizes patient safety.
 Based on current guidelines from the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) and the American Association of Physicists in Medicine (AAPM), our curriculum includes clinical rotations, didactic courses, teaching and presentations, conferences, and research.

 Clinical Rotations in Medical Physics